boisejs/marketing-site/www/content/events/2015-05-01-hello-world/index.md

   - Meetup
 ---

-We're very excited to announce our very first event, a meetup at Trailhead!
+We're very excited to announce our first event, a meetup at Trailhead!
 Join us **Wednesday, February 26th** for two hours of socializing, snacking, and learning about JavaScript.
 Pizza and beer (must be 21 with ID to drink) will be available starting at 6:00, with tech talks starting at 6:30.

 Your host for this event will be [Kevin Ewing](https://www.linkedin.com/in/kevin-ewing-57628b56), the Director of Web Technology at [Foundry Interactive](https://www.foundryinteractive.com/).
 He's going to share insights from his career architecting and implementing production applications in the healthcare space.